 The first key to biking thru the winter with kids is wearing warm enough clothes.
-I recommend investing in a good base layer, a coat, warm mittens, a thin beanie that can be worn underneath a helmet, and warm socks.
-It might be silly, but snow goggles and/or a ski mask can also do a great deal to keep little faces warm and protected from the cold.
+I recommend investing in a good wool base layer, a coat, warm mittens or pogies, a thin beanie or buff that can be worn underneath a helmet, and warm socks.
+It might be silly, but goggles and/or a ski mask can also do a great deal to keep little faces warm and protected from the cold.

 There are a few helmet manufacturers that make kids helmets with a winter liner.
-This can do a LOT to help with retaining heat, and is somewhat more comfortable than wearing a beanie under the helmet.
-We like the Bern Nino and the Smith Gage for cold weather cycling.
+This can do a LOT to help with retaining heat and is somewhat more comfortable than wearing a beanie under the helmet.

 Go for Short(er) Rides